McBlankenburg/PoC-Springboot-JDBC-MYSQL/README.md

 ```
 database-in-docker.sh
 ```

-Note 1.
-Default username for database mysql is "root" Note 2. if you want to change the environment variables MYSQL_ROOT_PASSWORD or MYSQL_DATABASE or PORT you must include it in src/main/resources/application.properties
+Note 1. if you using linux all is ok, but if you using windows you must change it on .cmd and map that script on cmd Note 2.
+Default username for database mysql is "root" Note 3. if you want to change the environment variables MYSQL_ROOT_PASSWORD or MYSQL_DATABASE or PORT you must include it in src/main/resources/application.properties

 ### Executing program
 in project path open terminal